whaakman/azure-docs.nl-nl/articles/media-services/previous/media-services-build-smooth-streaming-apps.md

          }

          # endregion Adaptive Source Level Events
-4. Aan het einde van de **mediaElement AdaptiveSourceOpened** methode, voeg de volgende code om u te abonneren op gebeurtenissen:
+4. At the end of the **mediaElement AdaptiveSourceOpened** method, add the following code to subscribe to the events:

          adaptiveSource.ManifestReadyEvent +=